Water crisis in Metro Manila: 2019 crisis

-Manila Water COO Geodino Carpio cited the delay of water infrastructure projects, such as the constructions of a wastewater treatment plant in Cardona, Rizal and the Kaliwa Dam in Tanay, Rizal, for the issue.
+Manila Water COO Geodino Carpio cited the delay of water infrastructure projects, such as the construction of a wastewater treatment plant in Cardona, Rizal and the Kaliwa Dam in Tanay, Rizal, for the issue.
 Manila Water also noted the critically low levels of the reservoir held by La Mesa Dam, its lowest level in 12 years, which the company relies on as their emergency supply of water source.
-The affected residents have to wait in queue and for the arrival of the fire truck to obtain water for basic needs.
+The affected residents had to wait in queue for the arrival of fire trucks to obtain water for basic needs.

-On March 20, President Rodrigo Duterte threatens to terminate the contract with Manila Water and Maynilad amidst the water crisis.
+On March 20, President Rodrigo Duterte threatened to terminate the contract with Manila Water and Maynilad amidst the water crisis.
 On March 22, 2019, it was reported that the Manila "was finally able to improve water availability to 96 percent."

 Water interruptions

 Due to low levels of water sources in Angat Dam and Ipo Dam, rotational water interruptions will likely to occur at any time (with the prior announcements from the water supplier) across Metro Manila.
 Other consumers had to wake up early in the morning to obtain the water for basic needs.